-Examples of Effective Reading Comprehension Strategies &
+Examples of Effective Reading Comprehension Strategies

-ffective Strategy Description Activities to Promote Str Activities to Promote Strategy Practice Drawing Inferences Students generate information that is important to constructing meaning but that is missing from, or not explicitly stated in, the text.
-1. Teach students how to look for key words that help them understand text, and demonstrate how they can draw inferences from such words.
+Effective Strategy Description Activities to Promote Strategy Practice Drawing Inferences Students generate information that is important to constructing meaning but that is missing from, or not explicitly stated in, the text.
+Teach students how to look for key words that help them understand text, and demonstrate how they can draw inferences from such words.
 For example, a teacher might show that a passage that mentions "clowns" and "acrobats" is probably taking place in a circus.
-2. Identify key words in a sample passage of text and explain what students can learn about the passage from those words.
-Summarizing/ Retelling Students briefly describe, ora or in writing, the main points what they read.
-Ask a student to describe the text in his or her own words to a partner or a teacher.
+Identify key words in a sample passage of text and explain what students can learn about the passage from those words.
+Summarizing/ Students briefly describe, or or in writing, the main point Ask a student to describe the text in his or her own words to a partner or a teacher. what they read.
 If a student has trouble doing this, ask questions such as "What comes next?" or "What else did the passage say about [subject]?"